-you can “make a difference one lunch at a time."
+Can a peanut butter and jelly sandwich help stop global warming?
+According to the PB&J Campaign you can “make a difference one lunch at a time."

 The PB&J folks certainly aren’t the only ones pointing out that a low-carb diet means more than just scarfing protein three times a day.
 The Center for Science in the Public interest even has a Eating Green calculator that helps you determine how your eating habits impact the environment.
 So go ahead, make a peanut butter and jelly sandwich and see if you can shrink your carbon footprint even just a little.